Keyboards

 Strong consensus · 7 sources

-Dye-sub PBT keycaps are durable and look sharp, but the unique profile and north-facing switches create real friction for anyone wanting to customize.
+Dye-sub PBT keycaps are a genuine quality win at this price, but the north-facing switches and unique profile create real friction for anyone wanting to customize further.

 Key Takeaway